outworkers/phantom/README.md

 ==================================================
 <a href="#table-of-contents">back to top</a>

-phantom uses the ```phantom-testing``` module to run tests without a local Cassandra server running.
+phantom uses the ```phantom-testkit``` module to run tests without a local Cassandra server running.
 There are no pre-requisites for running the tests.
 Phantom will automatically load an Embedded Cassandra with the right version, run all the tests and do the cleanup afterwards.
 Read more on the testing utilities to see how you can achieve the same thing in your own database tests.